TechCohort14/TA100-Tech14GroupWebsite-1/2_TicTacToe.md

 As you follow along on the exercise make sure to preview your work to see how you are doing.
 This way you can catch any bugs before the end.

-Feel free modify yourCSS file to style it the way you want.
+Feel free modify your CSS file to style it the way you want.

 When your game is working you are ready to link it to the home page within your card.